 Conditioning, grooming, and training a horse for showmanship cannot be done quickly.
-Sometimes readying a horse for show takes three to six months, depending on the time of year you start, on the age of horse, and on how quickly the horse responds.
+Sometimes readying a horse for show takes three to six months, depending on the time of year you start, the age of the horse, and how quickly the horse responds.